-What are the symptoms of dry eye syndrome?
+What is dry eye syndrome?

 What causes dry eyes?